-While receiving a Letter of Determination is a huge milestone in the development process, it encompasses only a portion of what you need to actually start building.
-Essentially, the LOD gives you approval of what you can build and insight into what you have to build.
+While receiving a Letter of Determination is a huge milestone in the development process, it encompasses only a portion of what you actually need to start building.
+Essentially, the LOD gives you approval of what you can gain insight into what you have to build.

 Once drafted, the city reviews building plan submissions.
 Plan modifications are necessary if there are LOD discrepancies.
 These modifications will also require resubmission of changes for city review.